 This is something between the thick dark meconium and the softer stools from breast milk or formula.13 Babies don’t eat much in the first few days of life, and most lose weight during this time, which is also normal.
 We usually expect them to lose up to 10% of their birth weight.15,16 By day five of life, though, your baby should start gaining the weight back.15 The poop before they’re eating well and gaining weight is a transition from meconium to the traditional breastmilk or formula poops.13

-Once your baby starts eating solid food (and isn’t just drinking breast milk or formula), the stool drastically changes.
+Once your baby starts eating solid food (and isn’t just drinking breast milk or formula), their stool will drastically change.
 It becomes smellier and thicker, trending more toward the poop of an adult.
 The color also changes and often reflects the color of the foods they ingest.
 You can even see pieces of undigested food in the poop.11,13 This usually freaks out new parents, but it’s normal!

 6. Diarrhea

 Parents often have difficulty defining diarrhea for a baby, especially in the early days when every poop looks like what you’d call diarrhea for an adult.
 The key indicator for diarrhea is a change in your baby’s regular stool pattern.
-So, if your baby goes more frequently than usual, or their poop is more liquid than normal, that’s considered diarrhea.10,11 The problem when you have a newborn is that you don’t know what “normal” is yet!
+So, if your baby goes more frequently than usual, or their poop is more liquid than normal, that’s considered diarrhea.10,11 The problem with having a newborn is that you don’t know what “normal” is yet.

-Diarrhea can be a medication side effect or happen from an infection, food intolerance, or simply swallowing extra saliva or snotty mucus if your baby is teething or has a cold.6 If you’re concerned that your baby might have diarrhea (especially while you’re figuring out what “normal” is), you should check with their doctor.
+Diarrhea can be a side effect of medication or result from an infection, food intolerance, or simply swallowing extra saliva or mucus if your baby is teething or has a cold.6 If you’re concerned that your baby might have diarrhea (especially while you’re figuring out what “normal” is), you should check with their doctor.

 7. Constipation

 Constipation is when your baby has hard stools.
-Poop that looks like small rabbit-like pellets, hard logs, or marbles usually means constipation.12 Constipation isn’t defined by how your baby looks or sounds when pooping or even the frequency of the poops.
-This is a very common mistake new parents make.
+Poop that resembles small, rabbit-like pellets, hard logs, or marbles typically indicates constipation.12 Constipation isn’t defined by how your baby looks or sounds when pooping or even the frequency of the poops.
+This is a common mistake that new parents often make.

 Whether it’s reminiscent of Grey Poupon, a typical chef’s mustard like Maille with the grainy, seedy texture, or the classic French’s yellow mustard, any mustardy poop is common for breastfed babies.13 If this is the stage you’re in, it’s understandable that you’ll be putting ketchup on your hot dog for a while!